Mini K47 Condenser Microphone

 - Ultra-clean transformerless circuit

-- Imported, audiophile-grade capacitors
+- Imported, NOS, audiophile-grade signal capacitors

-- Heavy, solid steel body
+- Heavy, solid steel body with durable finish

 - Natural, unhyped frequency response